Apply now for May

 Obtaining GBC allows you to have access to the widest range of training, development and employment opportunities in psychology.
 Completion of an accredited programme, moreover, offers graduates a clear route to BPS membership, and therefore access to the full range of membership benefits, including services, publications, conferences, training and networking opportunities.

-We’ve designed this course so that it’s flexible to suit you.
-It will take you between 15 months and 2 years to complete the Postgraduate Diploma Psychology, enabling you to work towards your Graduate Basis for Chartered Membership (GBC).
+We’ve designed this Postgraduate Diploma to be as flexible as possible.
+It will take you between 15 months and 2 years to complete depending on your pace of study.

 What skills will I develop?